le-quentin/blog/pages/002_ergonomic-journey-i3/item.md

 So, why customize the WM?
 Because i3 is a *tiling* WM: instead of opening windows that are either full screen or floating (= free to be moved around with your mouse), it will by default open windows as tiles.
 And tiles will be organized on screen in patterns that you can customize.
 It doesn't sound like a big difference, but believe me, it makes all the difference in the world.

-In the recent versions of Windows, you can move your windows to automatically take i.e. half the screen vertically, and you have a couple more options like this.
-Imagine a system like that, but way more practical and extensible.
+In the recent versions of Windows, you can move your windows to automatically take i.e. half the screen vertically, or in a couple more preset ways.
+Now imagine a system built around layouts like these, but way more practical and extensible.

 By default, when you open one window, it will take all space available:
 ![What happens when you open one window by default: it takes all the space](./first-window.jpg)